NoctisLux/kuatools/README.md

 # Kuatools

 todo:
+* settings file
+* possibility to launch from the commandline with the parameters
-* add authentification to classes dealing with the API (before August)
+* add authentification to classes dealing with the API (ready to implement)
-* record the progression of followers during a stream
+* record the progression of followers during a stream (mostly done)
-* add exception handling for lack of connection (ConnectionError)
-* add an ending message to Screen when the program ends
 * format error messages to contain the type of exception
 * format time in messages with datetime attributes
+* look into logging modules
 * add unit tests

 ## General